istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 {{< /text >}}

 The helloworld service includes two backing deployments, corresponding to different versions (`v1` and `v2`).
-You can confirm they are both running using the following command:
+We can confirm they are both running using the following command:

 {{< text bash >}}
 $ kubectl get pod -n sample